 Most starship construction corporations were busy preparing designs for the lucrative 50-ship Lancaster class and showed no interest in the 12-ship Horizon class.
 Only 3 corporations submitted proposals for the Horizon-class project.
 The winning design, by the Dyson-Yoyodyne Consortium of Hyderabad, made full use of the latest technological advancements in warp propulsion, subspace sensors and communications, transporter-based component manufacturing, and robot-assisted hull assembly.

-Horizon's saucer-like command hull contained the now-standard bridge module, crew facilities, computer and sensor equipment, and defensive weaponry.
+Horizon's saucer-like primary hull contained the now-standard bridge module, crew facilities, computer and sensor equipment, and defensive weaponry.
 The hull was extended aft to accommodate an enlarged shuttlebay, impulse block, and rotating outboard sensor panels to enable ultralong-baseline passive sensor readings.
-The reactor hull containing the M/AM reactor was mounted directly aft of the saucer on a 43-meter neck.
+The reactor hull containing the M/AM reactor was mounted directly aft of the primary hull on a 43-meter neck.
 Up to 6 external modules with 14,500 m^3 of storage volume were mounted externally around the neck to carry additional deuterium fuel, bulk stores, cargo, or specialized mission modules.